 Precision Pet Chicken Treat Ball

 This is another treat ball.

-It’s like the one above but only made to hang.
+It’s like the Chick-N-Veggie ball above but this one is only made to hang.

 It has a bell which will also entertain them.